great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_collect_openlineage_metadata_using_a_validation_action.md

 ---
-title: How to collect OpenLineage metadata using an Action
+title: Collect OpenLineage metadata using an Action
 ---

 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';